 Fighting Hunger With Peanuts, Potassium & Plumpy’Sup

-You might not think peanuts have anything to do with the brutal, ongoing violence in northeast Nigeria, where the Boko Haram insurgency has created one of the worst humanitarian disasters on the planet.
+You might not think peanuts have anything to do with the brutal, ongoing violence in northeast Nigeria where millions of people have been forced from their homes and pushed into hunger.

 But the humble peanut is one of the most important players.

-Around 110 million people in Nigeria are living under the poverty line right now and just in the Northeast, 3.4 million are facing severe hunger.
+60% of Nigeria’s population is living under the poverty line right now and just in the northeast, 3.5 million are facing hunger.
+In Borno State alone, 13,550 people are estimated to already be facing starvation.
 The United Nations World Food Programme (WFP) is responding to the crisis on the ground and in the air, bringing partners together to feed families in need.

 That’s where the peanuts come in.